GoCodeColorado/GoCodeColorado-kbase-public/Data/CDPA Transparency Online Project (TOPS).md

 **Fund 2690:** Witness Protection Fund [CRS 24-33.5-106]

-**Description of Exclusion**:  Vendor information has been excluded from Transparency Online Project System.
+**Description of Exclusion:**  Vendor information has been excluded from Transparency Online Project System.

-**Basis for Exclusion: ** This fund accounts for payments to individuals in the Witness Protection Program and disclosure of a witness's name could impact their personal safety, as well as the safety of family members.
+**Basis for Exclusion:** This fund accounts for payments to individuals in the Witness Protection Program and disclosure of a witness's name could impact their personal safety, as well as the safety of family members.
 Monies expended are made in connection with protecting the safety of a witness "...during or subsequent to an official proceeding or investigation that involves great public interest..."
 Since the Colorado Criminal Justice Records Act covers records of all law enforcement agencies, not just those within the CDPS, witness protection fund records are properly outside the objectives of Transparency Online Project System and should be excluded.
 The Department is statutorily required to submit an annual report to the General Assembly, and upon submission, the report becomes a public record on deposit with the Colorado State Publications Library.

-**Fund 2060: ** State Patrol Contraband Fund [CRS 24-33.5-225]
+**Fund 2060:** State Patrol Contraband Fund [CRS 24-33.5-225]

-**Description of Exclusion: ** Vendor information has been excluded from Transparency Online Project System.
+**Description of Exclusion:** Vendor information has been excluded from Transparency Online Project System.

-**Basis for Exclusion: ** Statute requires the Department to submit a report annually on contraband funds and limits the reporting to object codes.
+**Basis for Exclusion:** Statute requires the Department to submit a report annually on contraband funds and limits the reporting to object codes.
 The published report does not reflect vendor names, amounts, or dates of transactions.
 This financial data should be excluded from the Transparency Online Project System, as the annual report required by statute is already a public record on deposit with the Colorado State Publications Library.

-**Fund 12D0: ** Colorado Bureau of Investigation Contraband Fund [CRS 24-33.5-415.2]
+**Fund 12D0:** Colorado Bureau of Investigation Contraband Fund [CRS 24-33.5-415.2]

-**Description of Exclusion: ** Vendor information has been excluded from Transparency Online Project System.
+**Description of Exclusion:** Vendor information has been excluded from Transparency Online Project System.

-**Basis for Exclusion: ** Statute requires the Department to submit a report annually on contraband funds and limits the reporting to object codes.
+**Basis for Exclusion:** Statute requires the Department to submit a report annually on contraband funds and limits the reporting to object codes.
 The published report does not reflect vendor names, amounts, or dates of transactions.
 This financial data should be excluded from the Transparency Online Project System, as the annual report required by statute is already a public record on deposit with the Colorado State Publications Library.

 **Contact:**